QUT ePrints

 QUT ePrints is an online collection of research outputs produced by QUT staff and postgraduate students.
 It's purpose is to aggregate and disseminate the intellectual output the institution.

 The collection contains a range of research outputs including journal articles, conference contributions, working papers and higher degree theses and dissertations.
 Most records include a link to the published version and/or an open access full-text file.
 This ensures the widest possible dissemination and impact the research outputs and contributes to the growing body of research literature that is now freely available online.
-Find out more about QUT ePrints open access policy.
+Find out more about Open Access for QUT Research Outputs (Including Theses) Policy.

 Copyright matters